-Queries raw logs from a specified Logstore in a project.
-The response contains raw logs within a specified time range and is compressed for transmission.
+Queries raw log data from a specified Logstore in a project and returns raw logs within a specified time range.
+The results are compressed before transmission.

 Operation description